Bromley (UK Parliament constituency)

-Bromley is a former constituency for the House of Commons of the Parliament of the United Kingdom.
-The most famous MP was Harold Macmillan, Prime Minister, 1957 to 1963.
+Bromley was a constituency represented in the House of Commons of the UK Parliament from 1918 to 1974.
+Its most famous Member of Parliament (MP) was Harold Macmillan, who held the seat from 1945 to 1964 and served as Prime Minister from 1957 to 1963.

-Like all 20th century such seats for geographic zones it elected one Member of Parliament (MP), under first past the post.
+Like all 20th-century such seats for geographic zones it elected one MP, using the first past the post system of election.
 It lay in Kent until 1965 and Greater London thereafter.

-Boundaries

-1918–1945: The Borough of Bromley, and the Urban Districts of Beckenham and Penge.

-1945–1950: Parts of the Boroughs of Bromley and Beckenham, and the Urban District of Penge.